Cold Chain Logistics: A Comprehensive Guide

 It is crucial for cold chain focused 3PLs to meet clients’ needs while also remaining profitable.
 As a result, these cold chain 3PLs depend on a constant supply of data to manage temperature, time, and transportation.
 These three key factors are vital to ensure proper optimization of the cold chain.
 Data science enables logistics providers to accurately forecast potential challenges, such as infrastructure and weather, every step of the way.
 This allows them to effectively plan a strategy and make necessary adjustments before perishables enter the supply chain.
 Without this data, 3PL’s would fly blind into an array of factors causing delays, damage, and potential loss to the bottom line.

 High-caliber data also allows cold chain logistics companies to maximize profits by capitalizing on existing conditions.
-For example, using raw data to generate a map that illustrates risk factors in 10-mile increments along the entirety of a shipping route may show that an unusual cold snap will make the use of reefers unnecessary, resulting in significant cost savings over the length of the trip.
+For instance, mapping risk factors in 10-mile increments along a shipping route might reveal a cold snap that eliminates the need for reefers.
+This can result in cutting costs without compromising product integrity.

 Current Trends in Cold Chain Logistics